organicos/mbqt-f1/README.md

 ## PWA - Progressive Web App

-This application can be installed in your computer or mobile device.
-This makes it faster to start and give a better performance and accessibility
+This application can be installed in your mobile device.
+This makes it faster to start and give a better performance and accessibility.

+In Android, go to your chrome browser, open de demo, go to settings and Add to Home Screen.
+This way the app will be installed as a native one and one icon is added to your home screen.

 ## Offline

-You can access it offline and see all data you have cached.
+Once added to your home screen, you can use the app even offline and see all data loaded.

 ## Testing